 In July 2001 the rate was £1: €1.63; as such every £1,000 of pension income bought €1,630 of local currency for someone retiring in the Eurozone.
 Just two years later, the rate had fallen to £1: €1.40, meaning that the same £1,000 now only bought €1,400.
 At the end of 2008 Sterling suffered a massive depreciation in value against the Euro to bring it to £1: €1.03.
 Much was reported at the time about the problems experienced by retirees in Spain who were mainly depending on their UK state pension which couldn’t be transferred or converted to Euros.
 Fortunately for them the value of Sterling gradually recovered against the Euro to around £1: €1.40 by the Summer of 2015.
 However, in the post Brexit referendum world, we are now witnessing another sharp decline in the value of Sterling to around £1: €1.18 as I write.

 In conclusion, for the many British people who are planning on retiring abroad, I’d recommend speaking with your financial adviser about the impact of currency and how it can affect your life.
 Do you need to fully convert?
 Perhaps you need to create a natural hedge?
 Should you utilise locally compliant investment structures and/or pensions which are Euro-based?
+There is indeed a connection between expat pensions and Brexit.
 Be prepared and don’t let the weakness of Sterling affect the value of the Euro in your purses and pockets!